Hermit of Mink Hollow: Production and style

 With the exception of an occasional visit from engineer Mike Young, Rundgren recorded Hermit of Mink Hollow entirely by himself.
 He said that recording Mink Hollow alone was a tedious experience, "because the control room was upstairs and the drums downstairs, so when trying to record drums, if I made a mistake, I had to run up and down the stairs just to rewind the machine.
 I didn't have a remote with a lead that ran long enough!"

 Rundgren intended the songs on the album to be performed on piano with minimal arrangements, apart from the bass, drums and voices.
 In that sense, he stated that the songwriting process appeared to be "fairly conventional".
 Most of the songs on the record did not have lyrics until completed.
 The writing process typically started with a rhythm track.
 For individual parts, he said he adopted different "personas" to suit the playing styles, such as Paul McCartney on "Determination", "where I do some of that squiggly McCartney 'Paperback Writer' stuff in the outro."

-He stated that whatever concept behind the album's sound was limited to showcasing both his piano-based compositions and his newly refined singing ability.
+He stated that whatever concept that was behind the album's sound was limited to showcasing both his piano-based compositions and his newly refined singing ability.
 Daryl Hall claimed credit for influencing Rundgren's singing style after the sessions for War Babies (1974), a view supported by Utopia's Ralph Schuckett, who said: "On our tour before that [record], he never could quite cut it as a live singer. ...
 I think Daryl's whole thing just rubbed off on him."
-Rundgren disagreed of the extent of Hall's influence, explaining "We're both still trying to emulate our common influences, the great soul singers who, in our mind, are better singers than either of us."
+Rundgren disagreed as to the extent of Hall's influence, explaining "We're both still trying to emulate our common influences, the great soul singers who, in our mind, are better singers than either of us."

 Mink Hollow was divided into "The Easy Side" and "The Difficult Side" because a Bearsville executive felt that the original proposed running order lacked balance.
 Rundgren commented in a contemporary interview: "I don't know what the fuck they were talking about.
 So I did it, figuring it was their particular wank and they can think what they want."
 Although Mink Hollow is often compared to "confessional" works such as Joni Mitchell's Blue (1971) or Bob Dylan's Blood on the Tracks (1975), Rundgren reflected that the album's songs were not necessarily autobiographical: "I wouldn't make that close a connection to my real life.
 Like 'Too Far Gone' wasn't directly about me leaving home as a teenager.
 Like most of my songs, they're only biographical to the point that other people can identify with them."

 The song "Onomotoapoiea" served as comic relief for the album, being a music-hall number in a similar vein to Rundgren's "Just Another Onionhead" from A Wizard, a True Star (1972) and "An Elpee's Worth of Toons" from Todd (1974).